What are your beds made of?

 How long is our season?

 A typical Massachusetts growing season is from mid-April-October.
-Cold frames can extend the season from March-December and even year-round, depending on the year.
+By installing cold frames in your garden, you can extend the season from March-December, or even year-round, depending on the year.

 Do we sell retail?

-No, although we have limited surplus materials available to sell (including soil, soil components, irrigation materials and cold frame components) depending upon availability.
-Please email Sarah for specific requests.
+No, although we occasionally have limited surplus materials available to sell (including soil, soil components, irrigation materials and cold frame components) depending upon availability.

 Do we have a C.S.A.
 (Community Supported Agriculture program)?